View our list of providers below, click 'Learn More' to find out additional information about them.

 My special interest is with holistic and spiritual counseling approaches.
 I am interested in working with anxiety, depression, stressful life experiences, and work with youth and young adults on healthy communication and relationship building skills.

-Stephen is a counselor trainee under the supervision of Julia Dooley, MA, LPC, RPT.
-He received a Bachelor of Science degree in Political Science and Military Leadership from Missouri State University and is currently studying at Webster University while working toward his Master of Arts in Professional Counseling with an emphasis in Clinical Mental Health Counseling.
-He is a student member of the American Counseling Association and Association of Counseling Sexology and Sexual Wellness.
+Sarah is a counseling intern under the direct supervision of Andrew Jovanovich MA, LPC .
+She received a Bachelor of Arts degree in Human Services from Columbia College and is continuing her education at Webster University to receive her Master of Arts in Professional Counseling with an emphasis in Clinical Mental Health Counseling.
+She is a student member of the American Counseling Association, a member of the International Honor Society of Professional Counselors known as Chi Sigma Iota, and has obtained a Psychological First Aid (PFA) certificate.

 Massage Therapy and Bodywork